ErnstHot/ehSelectionSets/README.md

 It would have been nice to be able to re-select a selection set, but unfortunately it does not seem to be possible to select multiple objects with scripting.

+See it in action here: https://youtu.be/A3d95DPsbJg Sorry about the poor quality video.